Darkade/Darkade.github.io/_posts/2020-12-22-golden-rule.md

 If you'd liked this and want to support me check out [Arcane Moon], a D&D adventure inspired by 90s Magical Girl anime, published at DMs Guild.

 You can also read my take on [The Role of Dice in Role Playing Games] or about [Ironsworn], one of my favorite RPGs.
+And follow me [@darkade].

 Thanks for reading!